dvirgiln/dvirgiln.github.io/_posts/2019-09-16-migration-from-ec2-to-fargate.md

 If you have your services already deployed in EC2 and you want to deploy them in Fargate, for example to avoid having an overprovisioned cluster, or to avoid problems related EBS volume space, there are a few steps to have in consideration.

+### Migration from EC2 Services to Fargate

 As you know, when you try your CF template, there is not a way to know if that is correct.
 You have to include the change and try it.
 AWS is not providing you a full set of errors in your template.
 The CF output just shows the first error encountered.
 That's why this guide is useful if your goal is to migrate from EC2 cluster to Fargate.
-Steps to follow:

 This is how our CloudFormation ECS task definition looks like before migrating to Fargate:
 ```